 Our review of the ethics office identified instances of interference by high-ranking MWD officials in two cases that occurred in 2017, and the opportunity for additional interference still exists.
 Specifically, in reviewing the ethics office's case log, we noted evidence of threats to the ethics office's independence regarding a case in 2017.
 In evaluating this case, we learned of another case in 2017 with similar threats to independence.
-Because much of the documentation detailing the circumstances of these cases is protected by attorney-client privilege-and because MWD has declined to waive the privileged status of these documents despite our request that it do so-we cannot discuss some aspects of the We found weaknesses in the ethics office's investigation process that, in addition to affecting its independence, reduce its broader ability to operate effectively. interference in detail.
+Because much of the documentation detailing the circumstances of these cases is protected by attorney-client privilege-and because MWD has declined to waive the privileged status of these documents despite our request that it do so-we cannot discuss some aspects of the interference in detail.
 Nonetheless, our review found that contrary to principles in state law that require the ethics office to operate independently and free from political influence, weaknesses in the structure of MWD's ethics office allowed the general counsel and the former chair of MWD's board (former chair) to inappropriately interfere with and influence the ethics office's work.